prosperReigns/alx-low_level_programming/0x00-hello_world/README.md

 # 5. Hello, printf

 Is a program sends a formatted string to the standard output(the display) using the c prinf function

+6. Size is not grandeur, and territory does not make a nation

+A program which defines available memory for various data types in c